itsjoelsango/RC-Website/index.md

 ## Contact Us

-If you have any questions or feedback, feel free to reach out to us!
+If you have any questions or feedback, feel free to reach out to us at [appdevwithme@gmail.com]

 ---